 Clarkson College in Omaha has one of the top nursing programs in Nebraska.
-Clarkson is a small college founded in 1888 by the Episcopal Church.
-The school enrolls around 1,100 students annually and focuses on offering degrees in health science and medical fields.
-Clarkson has strong affiliations with Nebraska Medicine, one of the premier healthcare providers in Nebraska and one of only four biocontainment centers in the United States.
+This school is a small college that the Episcopal Church opened in 1888.
+It enrolls around 1,100 students annually and focuses on offering degrees in health science and medical fields.
+Furthermore, Clarkson has strong affiliations with Nebraska Medicine, one of the premier healthcare providers in Nebraska and one of only four biocontainment centers in the United States.

 Degrees: LPN-BSN, RN-BSN, BSN, MSN, BSN-DNP

 Another one of the best Nursing programs in Nebraska is at Mid-Plains community college.
 The school started in 1973 by the Nebraska State Legislature.
 Cook Junior College, North Platte Junior College, and Mid-Plains Vocational Technical School merged into one educational body to form Mid-Plains Community College.
 It has seven campuses spread out over Southern Nebraska, with the main campus in North Platte.
 Mid-Plains has three primary degree programs in nursing.
 In addition, they offer a two-year Associates in Nursing, a Certification in Practical Nursing, and a program for Certified Nursing Assistants (CNAs).